 Bring the whole family to this South End destination and grab a sunny spot on the patio or sit at a table inside to catch the game on one of the bar’s four televisions.

-Passion8 brings some serious heat to the brunch game.
-As usual, the food is local, the plates are beautiful and the creative beignets with flavors like nutter butter and Irish car bomb, along with live music, make a strong case for languishing here nearly every Sunday.
-On date nights, too — the decadent, romantic atmosphere with golden accents and glass chandeliers are merely a backdrop for gourmet three-course meals, all hand-crafted by executive chef Luca Annunziata and guaranteed to impress.
+Passion8 brings some serious heat to the brunch game with its elegantly plated, locally sourced dishes, creative beignets in flavors like nutter butter and Irish car bomb, and live music.
+All of those elements make a strong case for languishing here nearly every Sunday -- and on date nights, too.
+The romantic atmosphere with golden accents and glass chandeliers act as a refined backdrop for gourmet three-course meals, all hand-crafted by executive chef Luca Annunziata and guaranteed to impress.